 Wingspan: 100-114mm.
 Although larger, it resembles Laothoe amurensis sinica and, like that subspecies, lacks a rust-red patch at the base of the hindwing.
 However, the more pronounced wavy lines/bands running across both sets of wings make this taxon resemble Laothoe habeli Saldaitis, Ivinskis & Borth, 2010, which has a rust-red patch at the base of the hindwing.

 Little is known about the behaviour of this subspecies except that males are strongly drawn to light.
-In Sichuan and Yunnan it is generally found above 2500m, often as high as 4000m, but with the odd individual at lower altitudes.
+In Yunnan it is generally found above 2500m, often as high as 4000m, but with the odd individual at lower altitudes.

 OVUM: Information not available.